 Subject to applicable law, we retain your information for (as the case may be):

-(a) As long as it is required for our legitimate purpose;
+(a) As long as it is reasonably required to fulfil the purposes we collected it for;

 (b) As long as it is required to perform our contractual obligations;